qiime2/docs/source/tutorials/phylogeny.rst

    `iqt-nnisi-bootstrap-sbt-gtrig-tree-rooted.qza` tree file.
 Display the tree in `Normal` mode.
 Then drag and drop the `masked-aligned-rep-seqs.qza` file onto the visualization.
-Now you can view the phylogeny alongside the alignment.  :sparkler: Below is a link to an example screen-shot of the tree & sequence alignment visualization from iTOL:
+Now you can view the phylogeny alongside the alignment. 🎇 Below is a link to an example screen-shot of the tree & sequence alignment visualization from iTOL:

 .. download::